A beautiful example of the Pearmain cottage principles; built near our HQ in Herefordshire and available to view by appointment.

-Built on a brownfield site on the edge of a popular Herefordshire village, St. Michaels Cottage is based upon a three bay layout with the larger hallway being divided to create a study at the back.
+Built on a brownfield site on the edge of a popular Herefordshire village, St. Michaels Cottage is based upon a three bay layout with the large hallway being divided to create a study at the back.

 The rear elevation of St. Michaels Cottage is predominantly glazed, but sensitively incorporated and detailed to suit the building rather than compete against it.
-Externally we have combined our handmade bricks and clay tiles with Border Oak render, glass, oak and weatherboarding (treated with our bespoke heritage colour) to deliver a high specification property that will improve with age.
+Externally, we have combined our handmade bricks and clay tiles with Border Oak render, glass, oak and weatherboarding (treated with our bespoke heritage colour) to deliver a high specification property that will improve with age.
 The house was also designed to perform exceptionally well - highly thermally efficient, virtually airtight and built using the principles of passive design alongside other, often neglected, sustainability credentials.

 For details on our next open day visit our Show House Page